cepthomas/SublimeBagOfTricks/README.md

 | test\files               | Misc files for testing |

-# Notes
+## General Notes

-Accumulated notes and discoveries.
-These pertain to ST3, ST4 may have changed.
-- In general, `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
+- In the code, `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
 - Project collections, variables, functions, etc use:
     - `persisted` is the json compatible file format.
     - `visual` is the way ST API handles elements.
     - `internal` is the plugin format.
 - Commands can't end with `<underscore numeral>` e.g. `my_cmd_1` should be `stpt_cmd1`.
 - `package-metadata.json` is used for package management so remove it while developing/debugging plugins because PackageControl will delete the entire package.
+TODO there's a better way to do this apparently.
 - If you pass a dict as value in View.settings().set(name, value), it seems that the dict key must be a string.

+## Lifecycle Notes

+`ViewEventListener` is instantiated once per view and:
+- `on_load()` is normally called when the file is loaded.
+However it is not called if ST startup shows previously opened files, or if it is shown as a (single-click) preview.
+- `on_close()` is normally called when a view is closed but it does not appear to be consistent.
+Perhaps if ST is closed without closing the views first?

+Why does it matter?
+Highlighting and signets persist their state per file and the application needs to hook the open/close events in order to do so.
+Because the two obvious events don't work as expected (by me at least), some less-than-beautiful hacks happen:
+- `on_activated()` is normally called when the view gets focus.
+This is reliable so is used instead of on_load(), along with some stuff to track if it's been initialized.
+- `on_deactivated()` is used in place of `on_close()` to save the persistence file every time the view loses focus.
+Good enough.